Time Hollow

-Time Hollow (TIME HOLLOW 奪われた過去を求めて, Taimu Horou Ubawareta Kako o Motomete) is a Japanese adventure video game developed and published by Konami for the Nintendo DS video game console.
-The game was released in Japan on November 22, 2007, North America on February 19, 2008, and Europe on March 28, 2008.
+Time Hollow (TIME HOLLOW 奪われた過去を求めて, Taimu Horou Ubawareta Kako o Motomete) is a Japanese adventure visual novel video game developed and published by Konami for the Nintendo DS video game console.
+The game was released in Japan on March 19, 2008, North America on September 23, 2008, and Europe on February 6, 2009.
 The game was written by Junko Kawano, whose PlayStation 2 work Shadow of Memories also features a young man using a time-travelling device to try and alter their future.

 Gameplay

 Time Hollow is a graphic adventure game, in which the player controls protagonist Ethan Kairos as he attempts to find his missing parents.
 Using the "Hollow Pen", he is able to open circular portals into the past after he has experienced a "flashback" of a certain location.
 By opening portals into different areas, he is able to recover or place items and people, as well as observe the past.
 Although time stops while a portal is open, certain characters are able to interact with Ethan.
 The player must draw these portals with the stylus, and once the portal is closed, a certain amount of "Time" is lost, equivalent to HP.
 Portions of Time equivalent to one portal, called "Chrons", can be recovered by finding Ethan's cat, Sox, in the game world.
 The game is supplemented by animated cut scenes showing important events and flashbacks.
 Backgrounds are static, and layered to provide a 3D perspective effect when they are moved from side to side.